RoboTubeLearning Household Manipulation from Human Videos with Simulated Twin Environments

-We aim to build a useful, reproducible, democratized benchmark for learning household robotic manipulation from human videos.
-To realize this goal, a diverse, high-quality human video dataset curated specifically for robots is desired.
+Abstract: We aim to build a useful, reproducible, platform for learning from human videos.
+To realize this goal, a diverse, high-quality human video dataset curated specifically for robot manipulation is desired.
 To evaluate the learning progress, a simulated twin environment that resembles the appearance and the dynamics of the physical world would help roboticists and AI researchers validate their algorithms convincingly and efficiently before testing on a real robot.
-We introduce RoboTube, a benchmark platform that can lower the barrier to robotics research while facilitating reproducible research in the community.
+Hence, we present RoboTube, a human video dataset, and its digital twins for robot learning from human videos.

-We build a diverse and high-quality human video demonstration dataset with multiple functionalities.
+We build a diverse and high-quality human video dataset with multiple functionalities.
+The dataset spans a wide range of complementary settings:

-To benchmark the baseline methods, we construct a suite of simulated twin environments, RT-sim.
-With RT-sim, researchers can make a fair comparison of their approaches with the baseline methods and can validate their algorithms convincingly and efficiently before conducting more complex experiments on real robots.
+We construct a suite of simulated digital twins for the objects in the human videos.
+These digital twins enable fair comparisons with baseline methods, and can validate algorithms convincingly and efficiently before conducting more complex experiments on real robots.

 Citation